Tax Day is December 31, 2022.

-The Personal Property Statement is an annual declaration of a business' assets as of December 31st of the prior year.
+The Personal Property Statement is an annual declaration of a business’s assets as of December 31 of the prior year (Tax Day).
 The information on the statement is confidential and discussed only with the person who signed the statement (usually the owner) or an authorized representative.
-Only these two individuals may receive any copies of the statement.
-There are various personal property exemptions available; see below.
+Therefore, only these two individuals may receive copies of any previously filed statement.
+There are also various personal property exemptions available (*see below).

-Be sure you are reporting the original costs of all assets on the original year of acquisition line.
-For example, if you purchased a new desk for a total cost of $400 in 2019 then it should be reported on the 2019 line of section A (furniture and fixtures) at a cost of $400.
+The original costs of all assets must be reported on the original year of acquisition line.
+For example, you would report a new desk purchased in 2019 for $400 on the 2019 line of section A (furniture and fixtures) at the cost of $400.
 The State Tax Commission has set the depreciation multipliers for each year and section.

-Don't forget to report all written-off equipment.
-Even though an asset may be fully depreciated according to your accounting standards, it is still required to be reported on the personal property statement.
+All written-off equipment must be reported.
+Even though an asset is fully depreciated according to accounting standards, it is still required on the personal property statement.

 - Personal Property Statement (Form 632)

-- Eligible Manufacturing Personal Property Tax Exemption Claim, Personal Property Statement, and Report of Fair Market Value of Qualified New and Previously Existing Personal Property (Form 5278)
+- Eligible Manufacturing Personal Property Tax Exemption Claim and Report of Fair Market Value of Qualified New and Previously Existing Personal Property (Form 5278)

 Small Business Property Tax Exemption (Form 5076)

-The Assessing Department conducts audits on existing Small Business Property Tax Exemption parcels to ensure continued eligibility for the exemption.
+The Assessing Department conducts audits to ensure eligibility for the exemption.
 Per MCL 211.9o, a person who claims this exemption shall maintain books and records and shall provide access to those books and records.
 The Assessor may remove current and three years of prior claims.
 The taxpayer will be billed for the additional taxes plus interest and penalties.

 Going Out of Business?

-New business owners, please fill out and submit the New Business Questionnaire (PDF).
-We will be out in the fall to canvass the area and get any additional information we may need.
+If you are a new business owner, please fill out and submit a New Business Questionnaire (PDF).
+In the fall, assessors will canvass the area for additional information needed.

-Also, we have five school districts in Clinton Township.
-We divide your accounts up by these school districts.
-Your parcel number will end in 016, 017, 018, 019 or 020, each denoting a different school district:
+Your accounts are divided among the five school districts in Clinton Township.
+As a result, your parcel number will end in 016, 017, 018, 019, or 020, each denoting a different school district.